Young people, parents and carers at Acorns Children’s Hospice are able to become more involved by becoming ambassadors for the charity

 The programme has been running for around 7 years and there are currently 8 parent carer champions across the organisation.
 Feedback has identified the following benefits for the champions:

-If you are interested in becoming a parent carer champion please contact your local family team worker.
+If you are interested in becoming a Parent Carer Champion please contact your local Family Practitioner.